Expensify/App/docs/articles/expensify-classic/workspaces/Enable-and-set-up-expense-violations.md

 # Set category rules

-Admin on a Control workspace can enable specific rules for each category, including setting expense caps for specific categories, requiring receipts, and more.
+Admins on a Control workspace can enable specific rules for each category, including setting expense caps for specific categories, requiring receipts, and more.
 These rules can allow you to have a default expense limit of $2,500 but to only allow a daily entertainment limit of $150 per person.
 You can also choose to not require receipts for mileage or per diem expenses.

 To set up category rules,
 1. Hover over Settings, then click **Workspaces**.